Drew Waters Preview, Player Props: Royals vs. Blue Jays

 Drew Waters At The Plate

-- Waters is hitting .236 with six doubles, five triples, eight home runs and 23 walks.
+- Waters has six doubles, five triples, eight home runs and 23 walks while batting .236.

-- Waters has had at least one RBI in 27.3% of his games this season (21 of 77), with more than one RBI six times (7.8%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Waters has had an RBI in 21 games this season (27.3%), including six multi-RBI outings (7.8%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 28 games this season (36.4%), including multiple runs in eight games.
+- In 28 of 77 games this season, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.